BernardoGiordano/Checkpoint/README.md

 You can use Checkpoint with both cfw and Rosalina-based Homebrew Launcher. *hax-based Homebrew Launchers are not supported by Checkpoint.

-The first launch will take considerably longer than usual (usually 2-3 minutes depending on how many titles you have installed), due to the working directories being created - Checkpoint will be significatively faster upon launch from then on.
+The first launch will take considerably longer than usual (usually 1-2 minutes depending on how many titles you have installed), due to the working directories being created - Checkpoint will be significatively faster upon launch from then on.

 You can scroll between the title list with the DPAD/LR and target a title with A when the selector is on it.
 Now, you can use the DPAD or the touchscreen to select a target backup to restore/overwrite.

-If you want to have DS cartridge recognition with Rosalina-based Homebrew Launchers: inject the Homebrew Launcher in a title which has access to DS saves.

-**Notice**: You mustn't have a flashcard inserted when launching Checkpoint, due to possible incompatibilities that could cause some threads to not end, possibly causing crashes.

 ## Issues